-We tend to underestimate our own power and influence in shaping a better world.
+Yet we tend to underestimate our own power and influence in shaping a better world.

 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
-That opens an interesting path.
+That opens up one interesting path.